Letters From Swaziland

 The Israelis are a hard-nosed lot (and sometimes a bit hard-headed as well).
 They are confident and determined.
 From the point of view of progress in a technological sense they are amazing.
 By use of the most modern farming methods and irrigation they have turned this country into a greenhouse in spite of its rocky, arid quality.
 (I think they could cultivate pavement if put to the test!)

-Regrettably, though their technological progress is too often used to point out that they are right and the Arabs wrong.
+Regrettably, though, their technological progress is too often used to point out that they are right and the Arabs wrong.
 It is the old convenient success=right equation in new clothes.
-There is a general attitude non-acceptance to come to terms with the technologically inferior Arabs.
+There is a general attitude non-acceptance to come to terms with the technologically-inferior Arabs.

 If they were able to absorb the Palestinians into their system and brotherhood, the whole Middle East thing would dry up and blow away, but I suppose the years of mutual hatred, war and cultural differences make that possibility remote.